thisisspenceredwards/160/docs/apis.md

 Response format: JSON

+## Methods
+* PUT Create a new user
+* POST Edit an existing user
+* GET Search for one or more users
+* DELETE Retire a user

 ## Parameters

-orgId: Number
+* orgId: Number
-username: String
+* username: String
-password: String
+* password: String
-email: String
+* email: String

 ## Examples

 # Topics

 Response format: JSON

+## Methods
+* PUT Create a new topic
+* POST Edit an existing topic
+* GET Search for one or more topics
+* DELETE Retire a topic

 ## Parameters
+* id: Number
+* topicOrgId: Number
+* topicName: String

 ## Examples